Expand the category you’re interested in to read the installation instructions.

 7. Installation of the downpipe

-In order to mount the downpipe clamps in the facade, you should choose their length for the thickness of the building insulation.
-The next stage is to install on downpipes while maintaining a maximum distance of up to 2m.
+To mount the downpipe clamps in the façade, choose their length according to the thickness of the building insulation.
+The next step is to install the downpipes, maintaining a maximum distance of up to 2 m.

-Place the pipes in the clamps, remembering that when twisting the clamp on the pipe, use the right pressure, enabling free thermal movement of the pipe.
+Place the pipes in the clamps, ensuring that when tightening the clamp on the pipe you apply enough pressure to allow free thermal movement of the pipe.

 8. Completion of the installation

-In order to drain the PVC gutter system into the sewage system, a universal settler or leaf gully should be placed in the ground under the drain pipe.
-In a universal settler flap, cut a hole equal to the dimension of the drain pipe and then put it into the hole of the trap flap.
+To drain the PVC gutter system into the sewage system, a universal settler or leaf gully should be placed in the ground under the drain pipe.
+In the flap of the universal settler, cut a hole equal to the dimension of the drain pipe and then insert it into the hole of the trap flap.

 SAXON STEEL Hidden Gutter Installation Manual